petter-a/ai-ht24-project/README.md

 # Method

-Prediction is performed using the LSTM (long short-term memory) neural network model which is a prefered measure for prediction from time series.

-Training is taking place every 24-hour to take into consideration the latest developments.
+Prediction is carried out using the LSTM (Long Short-Term Memory) neural network model, which is a preferred method for time series forecasting.
+Training occurs every 24 hours to incorporate the latest developments.